timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-05-10
+# Objectives for Today 2021-05-11

-- Update Key Performance Indicators
-- Update Weekly Topic in Discord
-- Objective of the day: Collect all the racing games released on Steam in April 2021
+- Figure out how collecting the racing games released on Steam will work in the future.
-- Extra: Optimizing older YouTube videos.
+- Writing more on the devlog scripts.

 **Purpose**